snare/voltron/README.md

 		$ voltron.py reg -v
 		$ voltron.py stack

 4. The UI view code will attach to the server (via a domain socket) and refresh every time the debugger is stopped.
 So, set a break point and let the debugger hit it and everything should be updated.
+A forced update can be triggered with the following command:

+		gdb$ voltron_update

 5. Before you exit the debugger, execute the following command the server process will be left running in the background.